 In the McNemar test dialog box, two discrete dichotomous variables with the classification data must be identified.
 Classification data may either be numeric or alphanumeric (string) values.
 If required, you can convert a continuous variable into a dichotomous variable using the Create groups tools.
 The variables together cannot contain more than 2 different classification values.

 For example, in a study a test is performed before treatment and after treatment in 20 patients.
-The results of the test are coded 0 and 1.
+The results of the test are coded 0 (negative) and 1 (positive).
 Is there a significant change in the test result before and after treatment?

 How to enter the data in the spreadsheet